History of encyclopedias: Rise of printed encyclopedias

 John Harris is often credited with introducing the now-familiar alphabetic format in 1704 with his English Lexicon Technicum: Or, A Universal English Dictionary of Arts and Sciences: Explaining not only the Terms of Art, but the Arts Themselves – to give its full title.
 Organized alphabetically, its content does indeed contain explanation not merely of the terms used in the arts and sciences, but of the arts and sciences themselves.
 Sir Isaac Newton contributed his only published work on chemistry to the second volume of 1710.
 Its emphasis was on science—and conformably to the broad 18th-century understanding of the term 'science', its content extends beyond what would be called science or technology today, and includes topics from the humanities and fine arts, e.g. a substantial number from law, commerce, music, and heraldry.
-At about 1,200 pages, its scope can be considered as more that of an encyclopedic dictionary than a true encyclopedia.
+At about 1,200 pages, its scope is closer to that of an encyclopedic dictionary than a that in a true traditional encyclopedia.
 Harris himself considered it a dictionary; the work is one of the first technical dictionaries in any language.

 Ephraim Chambers published his Cyclopædia in 1728.
 It included a broad scope of subjects, used an alphabetic arrangement, relied on many different contributors and included the innovation of cross-referencing other sections within articles.
 Chambers has been referred to as the father of the modern encyclopedia for this two-volume work.